undo76/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![image3]

 I also experimented with augmentation of the data set adding noise, but the accuracy didn't improve a lot, while making the training slower.
-In addition, through simple inspection, it seems that the training dataset has already been augmented with noise and affine transformations, so it doesn't make too much sense to add similar augmentation transformations again.
+In addition, through simple inspection, it seems that the training dataset has already been augmented with noise and affine transformations, so it doesn't make too much sense to add similar transformations again.
 Check the notebook for additional details.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.